 Paid search can be a valuable component of an integrated marketing campaign.
 From budget considerations to campaign visibility, every aspect plays a role in shaping the outcome.
 Regular and thorough analysis of analytics is crucial for staying on course, with the flexibility to adapt and optimize for peak performance.
 To get you started on beginning a paid search campaign for your B2B organization, we cover some of the paid search basics you need to set yourself up for success.

 Define Your Paid Search Goals

 Set yourself up for success by defining what you are trying to achieve with your paid search campaign.
 There are a variety of goals that you can set.
 Here are some to consider:

 - Build brand awareness

 - Lead generation

-- Drive engagement to an asset or product
+- Drive engagement to a content asset

 - Branded Keywords: Words that contain the brand name or company name.